Land of Living Waters

 Today, Junction is a trade and retail center of scenic, sparsely populated area nationally noted for production of fine wool and mohair.
-Camping, fishing, canoeing and hunting are popular in this area.
+Camping, fishing, canoeing and hunting are popular in this area of the Texas Hill Country.

-Junction has more flowing streams than any other Texas county; year-round fishing.
+Junction has more flowing streams than any other Texas county with year-round fishing.
 Hunters find wild turkey, deer and game birds during season, and squirrels throughout year.
 Exotics are also found in the this area.
-Junction has more flowing streams than any other Texas county; year-round fishing.
-Hunters find wild turkey, deer and game birds during season, and squirrels throughout year.
-Exotics are also found here.

 Schreiner (city) Park on Lake Junction has a swimming pool, basketball courts, baseball fields and free overnight camping.